Multi-Segment LFIs — How to Structure API Hubs Across Customer Segments

 o3-provider-idas the first branching decision inside Ozone Connect.
 All downstream logic (account lookup, customer lookup, payment execution, consent validation) should resolve through the segment's own core. - Validate the header on every request — reject calls with a missing or unknown

-o3-provider-id. - Keep segment boundaries clean: a consent created via the retail Hub MUST be served by the retail core; a consent created via the SME Hub MUST be served by the SME core.
+o3-provider-id. - Keep segment boundaries clean: a consent created via the retail Hub MUST be served by the retail core; a consent created via the business Hub MUST be served by the business core.
 Do not allow cross-segment resolution.

 o3-provider-idis the supported identifier.o3-aspsp-idis a deprecated alias retained for backward compatibility only — see the request header tables in each API guide (e.g. Bank Data Sharing API Guide).